TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/cobol/index.md

 ---
-title: Even Odd in COBOL
+authors:
+- ShivaniThevar
+featured-image: even-odd-in-cobol.jpg
+last-modified: 2021-10-16
 layout: default
-last-modified: 2021-10-16
-featured-image: even-odd-in-cobol.jpg
-tags: [COBOL, even-odd]
+tags:
-authors: [ShivaniThevar]
+- COBOL
+- even-odd
+title: Even Odd in Cobol
 ---

 Welcome to the [Even Odd](https://sampleprograms.io/projects/even-odd) in [Cobol](https://sampleprograms.io/languages/cobol) page!
 Here, you'll find the source code for this program as well as a description of how the program works.